 Despite being able to turn a phrase like nobody else, Shakespeare would still have struggled to compete with a clearly constructed how-to video.
-People enjoy learning from and sharing videos, and this is no understatement.
+People enjoy learning from and sharing videos.
 Simply Measured looked at Facebook’s top 10 brand pages in 2012 and found that videos generated 1200% more shares than links and text posts combined.

 1. Transcripts and Captions

-Captions are different from subtitles.
-You may want to create captions in a number of languages, especially if you run a nonprofit that has a number of specific language groups as core users, but remember that captions include as much as possible in relation to what is happening with the video’s audio.
-If nobody is talking but there is music playing, captions relay this to the user, enhancing their experience and potentially communicating pivotal information.
+Captions sometimes include non-speech elements in relation to what is happening with the video’s audio.
+If nobody is talking but there is music playing, captions should relay this to the user, enhancing their experience and potentially communicating pivotal information.